-Hospital staff and patients will be considered as study participants for the surgical cohorts: spinal surgery, radical prostatectomy, cardiac surgery, bariatric surgery and hip and knee replacement surgery.
+and knee replacement surgery.
 Data from hospital staff participants will primarily be used to examine the implementation of perioperative care pathways.
-Administrative data and data from consenting prostatectomy patients will be used firstly, to conduct a process evaluation and secondly, to evaluate impacts on patient-related outcomes.
+Administrative data and data from consenting prostatectomy patients will be used first, to conduct a process evaluation and second, to evaluate impacts on patient-related outcomes.

+Hospital staff

-Hospital staff: Local hospital staff involved in the delivery of clinical care or development and implementation of care pathways (i.e., both clinicians and non-clinical staff) will be considered eligible to participate in the implementation component of this study.
+Local hospital staff involved in the delivery of clinical care or development and implementation of care pathways (ie, both clinicians and non-clinical staff) will be considered eligible to participate in the implementation component of this study.

+Patients

-Patients: Those admitted during the relevant study periods, seeking care for any of the clinical cohorts of interest will be considered eligible for this study.
+Those admitted during the relevant study periods, seeking care for any of the clinical cohorts of interest will be considered eligible for this study.